eitsupi/neo-r-polars/tests/testthat/_snaps/expr-expr.md

       Error:
       !
 Evaluation failed in `$reshape()`.
       Caused by error:
-      ! `dimensions` only accepts up to 2 integer-ish values.
+      ! `dimensions` only accepts integer-ish values.

 ---